Cloud Vulnerability DB

 A community-led vulnerabilities database

 The primary impact of this vulnerability is the potential bypass of firewalls to interact with internal services.
-Additionally, if users have permission to view webhook logs, they can access (partial) request responses from the SSRF attempts.
-This could lead to unauthorized access to internal resources and potential information disclosure (Mautic Advisory).
+Additionally, if users have permission to view webhook logs, they can access partial request responses, potentially exposing sensitive information (Mautic Advisory).

 The vulnerability has been patched in Mautic versions 4.4.17, 5.2.8, and 6.0.5.
-Organizations are advised to upgrade to these patched versions to mitigate the risk.
-For additional protection against SSRF attacks, organizations can refer to the OWASP Server Side Request Forgery Prevention Cheat Sheet (Mautic Advisory).
+Users are advised to upgrade to these patched versions to mitigate the risk (Mautic Advisory).

 Source: This report was generated using AI